gavinlyonsrepo/cylon/README.md

 libnotify should be installed on the vast majority of Arch systems already.

-gdrive readme for config https://github.com/prasmussen/gdrive ,
-gdrive option syncs will Delete extraneous remote files as of V3.4-5.

 dialog should already be installed in an arch linux system installed by the arch linux installation guide on wiki.
 If you install Arch some other way It may not be there, so included as depends.